 3 Proven Options Trades to Profit from Market Volatility

 Generally speaking, the arrival of a new calendar year shouldn’t have much of an impact on the performance of the stock market.
-That is, if the stock market is in a bull market at the end of the year, there isn’t any reason to believe it will stop being in a bull market once the New Year arrives.
+That is if the stock market is in a bull market at the end of the previous year, is there any reason to believe it will stop being in a bull market once the New Year arrives?
 Certainly, the fundamentals aren’t going to change just because we write “2017” instead of “2016” on a check (assuming you even still write checks anymore).

 Here’s the thing…